Dornavineeth/open-unlearning/docs/repro.md

 </div>

+> [!TIP]
->​For results where methods have been tuned for optimal performance, please refer to the [`community/leaderboard`](../community/leaderboard.md).
+> ​This page is for reproducibility.
+For results where methods have been tuned for optimal performance, please refer to the [`community/leaderboard`](../community/leaderboard.md).

 The scripts below execute standard baseline unlearning experiments on the TOFU and MUSE datasets, evaluated using their corresponding benchmarks.
 ```bash